Prince George gay prayer call 'unkind'

 "As a Christian minister he should pray for all people to come to know the love of Christ, rather than a fine young gentleman."

-The Church of England declined to comment on Mr Holdsworth's blog post as he is a member of the Scottish Episcopal Church (SEC).
+The Church of England declined to comment on Mr Holdsworth's blog post as he is a member of the Scottish Episcopal Church.

+Rt Rev Dr Gregor Duncan, Bishop of Glasgow and Galloway, said: "The comments made by Provost Holdsworth were made on his personal blog.

+"As his blog indicates, the views expressed there are his personal ones.